SUN DOODLE

 Teens and young adults not using sunscreen

 I noticed many of my peers and teammates did not apply sunscreen regularly.
-However almost everyone had a multistep skincare routine they folowed.
+However, almost everyone had a multistep skincare routine they followed.
 They were able to consistently do that, but not apply sunscreen before practice.
-As beach volleyball players, its crucial we wear sunscreen because of our constant sun exposure.
-When observing most sunscreens available at local pharmacy’s, the packaging seemed to be designed for kids or the bottle design was clinical.
+As beach volleyball players, it’s crucial that we wear sunscreen because of our constant sun exposure.
+When observing most sunscreens available at local pharmacies, the packaging seemed to be designed for kids, or the bottle design was clinical.

 How could I design a sunscreen brand to encourage daily use?